explaingit

 USE CASE 1

-Build a 2D or 3D game from scratch without learning a complex engine.
+Build a small 2D game or interactive prototype from scratch in C without needing a full game engine.

 USE CASE 2